Tinkerforge/doc/source/Software/API_Bindings.rst

 API Bindings
 ============

-API bindings establish a TCP connection to the :ref:`Brick Daemon <brickd>`.
-Each method call creates a TCP package that is send over the Brick Daemon to the Brick.
-Incoming TCP packages are routed back to the calling method.
+API bindings establish a TCP/IP connection to the :ref:`Brick Daemon <brickd>`.
+Each function call creates a TCP/IP package that is send over the Brick Daemon to the Brick.
+Incoming TCP/IP packages are routed back to the calling method.

 See also our :ref:`tutorial` for more information on how everything works